05 Apr Ordinary Courage | April 2018

 It seemed like a good idea.

-According to the e-mail, each photographer could bring 20 photos that would be shown to the others.
+According to the e-mail, each photographer could bring 20 photos to show the others.

 Even though I had been taking photos of birds for only a few months, I decided to attend.
 But I had only 12 photos that I considered worth showing.